artrey/reports-generator/README.md

 ---

-To add folders to Google Drive use the command:
+To scan users in Google Sheet and create in system use the command:

 ```bash
 python manage.py scan_and_create_students <groups_count>